Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/programming/learning_path/articles.md

 ### Safely

-Destroying articles without organization can make things buggy and complicated.
+Destroying articles without organization can make lead to bugs and strange behaviors.

 To make sure the article doesn't disappear in the middle of doing something, it's good to let the article handle its own destruction.